tim-smart/effect-io-ai/effect/Effect-log.md

 # log

-Logs one or more messages or error causes at the current log level, which is INFO by default.
+Logs one or more messages or error causes at the current log level.
-This function allows logging multiple items at once and can include detailed error information using `Cause` instances.

-To adjust the log level, use the `Logger.withMinimumLogLevel` function.
+**Details**

+This function provides a simple way to log messages or error causes during the execution of your effects.
+By default, logs are recorded at the `INFO` level, but this can be adjusted using other logging utilities (`Logger.withMinimumLogLevel`).
+Multiple items, including `Cause` instances, can be logged in a single call.
+When logging `Cause` instances, detailed error information is included in the log output.

+The log output includes useful metadata like the current timestamp, log level, and fiber ID, making it suitable for debugging and tracking purposes.
+This function does not interrupt or alter the effect's execution flow.

 To import and use `log` from the "Effect" module: